Taha533/Bangla_RAG_System/README.md

 - [Required Questions](#required-questions)

 ## Project Overview
 The system fulfills the requirements of the AI Engineer (Level-1) Technical Assessment by implementing a multilingual RAG pipeline.
-It processes the provided PDF, supports Bengali and English queries, and retrieves relevant document chunks to generate accurate answers.
+It processes the provided PDF, supports Bangla and English queries, and retrieves relevant document chunks to generate accurate answers.
 The project includes:
 - **bangla_rag_system.py**: Extracts text from the PDF, preprocesses it, chunks it, and creates a FAISS vector store.
 - **inference.py**: Provides a command-line interface for querying the RAG system.
 - **app.py**: Offers a Streamlit-based web interface with chat history and optional context display.